Page: 1 | 2 |

 The other passage I put in the above picture is from a chapter of Isaiah describing the “Day of Yahweh”, when Yahweh would gather an army and kill all the sinners in Babylon.
 This is part of the first section of Isaiah, which was written around the same time as the core sections of Deuteronomy— while Judah was a vassal state to Assyria, before they were conquered by Babylon.

-For the quotes in this picture, I used the World English Bible translation, instead of translating it myself this time.
+For the quotes in this picture, I used the World English Bible translation, instead of translating it myself this time from the Septuagint.

 Choose an English translation to read these passages in their contexts: